survivejs/webpack-book/manuscript/optimizing/03_environment_variables.md

 # Environment Variables

 Sometimes a part of your code should execute only during development.
 Or you could have experimental features in your build that are not ready for production yet.
-This is where controlling **environment variables** becomes valuable as you can toggle functionality using them.
+Controlling **environment variables** becomes valuable as you can toggle functionality using them.

 Since JavaScript minifiers can remove dead code (`if (false)`), you can build on top of this idea and write code that gets transformed into this form.
 Webpack's `DefinePlugin` enables replacing **free variables** so that you can convert `if (process.env.NODE_ENV === "development")` kind of code to `if (true)` or `if (false)` depending on the environment.

 You can find packages that rely on this behavior.
 React is perhaps the most known example of an early adopter of the technique.
 Using `DefinePlugin` can bring down the size of your React production build somewhat as a result, and you can see a similar effect with other packages as well.

+Webpack 4 sets `process.env.NODE_ENV` based on the given mode.
+It's good to know the technique and how it works, though.

 ## The Basic Idea of `DefinePlugin`